aleksandr-markov/aleksandr-markov/README.md

 - 👋 Hi, I’m @aleksandr-markov
-- 👀 I’m interested in Web Development in PHP, Laravel, Symfony and Vue.js
+- 👀 I’m interested in Web Development in PHP, Laravel and Vue.js
-- 🌱 I’m currently learning Vue.js and Symfony